 You need to show your passport, your departure card, and your tourist visa (if you need one) when you enter Vietnam.
 You will also need to place your luggage on the x-ray machine.
-Once you’re through the passport control you’ll continue to Hanoi.
+Once you’re through passport control you’ll continue to Hanoi.

 There are no toilets on most buses though there are a few stops along the way.
 Passengers should also remember to take plenty of snacks to keep them going.

-How to apply for a Vietnam eVisa
+How to Obtain a Vietnam eVisa from Laos

 The Vietnam online visa application only takes a few minutes to complete and it means you don’t need to go to an embassy or consulate to apply.
 To complete the online form, you just need to enter some basic information such as your name, address, date of birth, passport details, and travel plans.

 Inaccuracies and incomplete sections can lead to delays and complications.
 Make sure you carefully revise all the information before submitting the form.
-To finalize the application there is a fee which is payable by credit or debit card.
+To finalize the application there is a fee that is payable by credit or debit card.